Meiji Shrine (Meiji Shingu) in Tokyo

 Meiji Jingu Spring Grand Festival (29th to 3rd)

 Many Shinto ceremonies are held at the shrine.
-Accompanied by traditional Japanese performances like Noh and Kyogen theatre, Sankyoku (traditional Japanese music), Satsuma biwa (Japanese lute), Bugaku (imperial court music), classical Japanese dance Hogaku and Hobu.
+Accompanied by traditional Japanese performances like Noh and Kyogen theatre, Sankyoku (traditional Japanese music), Satsuma biwa (Japanese lute), Bugaku (imperial court music), and classical Japanese dance Hogaku and Hobu.

 November